noeticpenguin/ngForce/README.md

 Force.com Angular.js framework.

-You can find the production ready version of the library under js/ngForce/
+You can find the production ready version of the library under js/ngForce/ ngForce depends on the safeApply module that you'll find in safeApply.js under js/ngForce

 Note: this is distributed unminified so that you can minify it with the rest of your Angular.js code